 Wood carving gouges and chisels come in two basic varieties: palm or mallet.

 Palm gouges are shorter gouges that are pushed with your palm to make the cut.
 These tools allow for a high degree of detail and control when making the cuts.
 The main keys to using these tools are to keep them razor sharp and carve woods with favorable density and grain.

 Hard exotic woods can be extremely tough to carve using any hand tools but especially palm gouges!
 We recommend if you’re extremely new to carving, picking up some basswood blocks as the grain makes for an easier learning curve.

 Chisel gouges feature longer handles meant to be hit with a mallet to make each cut.
-When working on larger pieces or woods which can be difficult to carve cleanly (extremely soft or extremely hard woods) these can be a far more effective tool.
+When working on larger pieces, or woods that can be difficult to carve cleanly (extremely soft or extremely hardwoods), these can be a far more effective tool.

 A typical set of beginner carving gouges will come with a chisel, various U gouges with a range of sweeps and a few V gouges.

 Wood carving knives are designed to be used in more of a sweeping or whittling motion.
 They are best used for projects where your end goal is to refine and shape the wood rather than carve it into intricate designs.

 Think of a wooden spoon versus a wooden sign.